Hardik-Girdhar/TIC-TAC-TOE/README.md

 **Conclusion**

-This lecture provides a comprehensive guide to building a Tic Tac Toe game using JavaScript, highlighting the practical application of essential programming concepts.
-By following the steps and understanding the underlying logic, viewers can gain valuable experience in web development and programming fundamentals.
+This project provides a comprehensive guide to building a Tic Tac Toe game using JavaScript, highlighting the practical application of essential programming concepts.